Big Y: Locations and expansion

 Big Y focuses primarily on opening stores to strengthen its existing footprint, though that footprint is expanding slowly.
 Most Big Y stores are within a 75 mi radius of their Springfield headquarters.
 In 2010, Big Y announced that its new store plans included Lee, Franklin, and Milford, Massachusetts; according to its website, each town would have a store by 2012.
 The Lee store opened in November 2011, adding to Big Y's presence in the Berkshires; while the Franklin store opened in August 2012.
 The Franklin store is a sister location to Big Y's store in Walpole; those two had been Big Y's only stores in Greater Boston until 2016.
 Big Y also announced new stores in Foxborough and Holyoke, but plans for those locations were ultimately withdrawn.
 The original Milford plans also never came to fruition, but after the previously mentioned buyout of eight Hannaford stores, Big Y now operates the former Hannaford stores in Milford, Norwell, Kingston, Easton, and Norwood.

 In 2016, Big Y opened a Connecticut store in Shelton, bringing their store count in that state to 33.
 Big Y has also occasionally grown through acquisitions.
 In addition to the previously mentioned acquisition of eight former Hannaford stores, in late 2010 Big Y purchased seven stores from A&P, which was leaving central Connecticut.
 Four of these stores (Branford, Mystic, Old Lyme, and West Hartford) were renovated and re-opened as Big Y World Class Markets within a short period of time.

 As of June 2017, the company operated 77 locations.

 On November 7, 2019, Big Y opened two new store locations in Milford, Connecticut and Derby, Connecticut.

 On March 7, 2022, Big Y announced plans to open locations in Uxbridge and Pembroke.
+As of 2025, only the Uxbridge location is under construction with planned opening in mid Summer 2025.
+This store ultimately opened in October 2025.

+In January 2024, Big Y announced it had taken over the leases of three never opened Amazon Fresh stores after the latter company reversed it decision to expand into Massachusetts and Connecticut.
+The three new locations are Brookfield and Westport, Connecticut and Westborough, Massachusetts.
+The Brookfield store opened in Spring 2024 and the Westport store opened in Fall 2024.
+The Westborough store opened in Summer 2025.

+In June 2024, Big Y opened a newly built store in Middletown.